Azhar-Sharif/Olx-Clone/CONTRIBUTING.md

   * Runs `make test-local` (pytest inside Docker)
   * Fails if tests fail or coverage <60%
-  * Ensures code pushed to `develop` meets minimum quality
+  * Ensures code pushed to `development` meets minimum quality

-> ✅ Notes: You do **not** need to activate a virtual environment; the hooks run tests inside Docker containers.
+Notes: You do **not** need to activate a virtual environment; the hooks run tests inside Docker containers.

 ## Tests